§ Verifiable Trust v4 Specification

 -

-Ecosystems can create and manage their own Trust Registries, each with:- Defined Credential Schemas
+Corporations can create and manage their own Ecosystems, each with:- Defined Credential Schemas

-- Assigned roles for Issuers, Verifiers, and Grantors (Trust Registry Operators)
+- Assigned roles for Issuers, Verifiers, and Grantors (Ecosystem Operators), modeled as

 -